Tag Archives: Fashion

 Fitness and Fashion: Why we wear sneakers and shorts

-Funny how fitness fashion often leaves little to be desired…I mean, athletic wear might be a trend for Spring 2012, but I’ve yet to see Anna Della Russo sporting workout wear on the streets of Milan.
+Funny how fitness fashion often leaves little to be desired.
+Athletic wear might be a trend for Spring 2012, but we’ve yet to see Anna Della Russo sporting workout wear on the streets of Milan.
 And yet, despite its lack of fashion sense, women’s sporting wear has made major impacts on how we dress today, from work attire, to the perfect cocktail dress.
-Over the next few posts we’ll explore the impact of fitness on the fashion world.
-To get started, here are a few fun historical sportswear nuggets that make for interesting dinner conversation:
+Here are a few historical sportswear facts that highlight the fitness impact on the fashion world:

 Leotard